Painted Wolf Foundation

 - Grantees submit annual reports to measure investment impact

-- Foundation recognizes that transformation requires sustained, multi-year investment
+- Foundation recognises that transformation requires sustained, multi-year investment

 Reapplication Policy

-The foundation emphasizes long-term partnerships and multi-year investments for transformational change, suggesting that successful grantees can expect ongoing support.
+The foundation emphasises long-term partnerships and multi-year investments for transformational change, suggesting that successful grantees can expect ongoing support.
 Information about unsuccessful applicants reapplying is not publicly documented.

 Application Success Factors